Killing of Markeis McGlockton: Shooting

 Around 3:30 pm, video surveillance shows McGlockton walked out of the store and walked up to Drejka and shoved him to the ground and kept walking towards him.
 Three seconds later, Drejka pulled out a .40-caliber Glock, which he steadied with both hands.
 McGlockton immediately backed up when confronted with the firearm.
 As McGlockton backed up to his vehicle he began to turn towards the front of the store and away from Drejka.
-Drejka then fired a single shot striking McGlockton in the chest.
+Drejka then fired a single shot striking McGlockton in the left side of his chest almost under his armpit.
 After being shot, McGlockton ran back into the store and collapsed in front of his son.
 Paramedics arrived 19 minutes later and rushed McGlockton to Morton Plant Hospital, where he was pronounced dead at 4:04 pm.

 Location

 The shooting occurred at Circle A Food Store located on Sunset Point Road in Clearwater.
 The convenience store has been locally owned by Abdalla "Ali" Salous for twenty years.
 He was not present in the store at the time of the shooting.
 Salous previously had issues with Drejka at his business.
 Both Drejka and McGlockton were regular customers at the store.
 Salous said that Drejka came to his store daily to buy Monster drinks.
 A month after the shooting, Salous said the incident hurt the business, but added the public should not be afraid simply because of the assailant's actions.
 After Drejka was released from jail on bond, Salous stated that Drejka was banned from the property.
 Drejka was represented by criminal defense attorneys John Trevena and Bryant Camareno.